moonorb/taints_tolerations_affinity/README.md

 k delete -f . -nflask
 k create -f . -nflask
 ```
-Inless pods have a matched toleration, they can't be scheduled to any of the workers due to the taint.
+Unless pods have a matched toleration, they can't be scheduled to any of the workers due to the taint.
 ```
 k get po -n flask -o wide
 NAME                         READY   STATUS    RESTARTS   AGE   IP       NODE     NOMINATED NODE   READINESS GATES